michael-chi/azure-eai/doc/create-send-adapter.md

 -   Specify message information

-    -   Blob name should be unique, here we use the LockToken as our blob file name
+    -   Blob name should be unique, here we use the OrderID-LockToken.txt as our blob file name

     -   Blob content is the message content to be sent, here it is the Content of Service Bus queue action